Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 Treatment at Ezer Psychotherapy:

-• Encouraging behavioral activation and gradual re-engagement with social and pleasurable activities.
+• Behavioral activation and gradual re-engagement with meaningful activities

 Treatment at Ezer Psychotherapy: